-The power recovery settings direct the EZT-560i's response to the interruption of electrical power.
-The EZT-560i's battery-powered real-time clock tracks the amount of time the power is out.
+The power recovery settings direct the EZT-570i's response to the interruption of electrical power.
+The EZT-570i's battery-powered real-time clock tracks the amount of time the power is out.
 When power is restored, the controller compares this amount of time to the Power-Out Time setting and takes whatever action is selected in the Recovery State.

 First, determine how long the power can be interrupted without adversely affecting results.
 Set the Power-Out Time to this time.
-If power is returned in less time than this setting, the chamber will continue operation where it left off.
-If power is returned after a time longer than the power-out time setting, the EZT-560i will take action based on the Recovery State selection.
+If power is returned in less time than this setting, the chamber will automatically continue operation where it left off.
+If it takes longer than the recovery time setting for power to be restored, it will take action based on the Recovery State selection.